 In mid-2020, Facebook started rolling out a new, updated look to Facebook.com to bring it closer in line with the mobile version.
-Mark Zuckerberg announced the change a year earlier, but they took their time rolling it out.
-But it’s now being rolled out in stages.
+Mark Zuckerberg announced the change a year earlier, but Facebook took their time rolling it out.
+And the rollout was done in stages.

 Facebook is calling the old version Classic Facebook and the updated version New Facebook.
 At least on some screens, it’s still referred to as “Facebook Beta.”